warren-bank/Android-SMS-Automatic-Reply-GPS/README.md

       * a match occurs when the _body_ of the SMS message begins with this exact value
 * whitelist rules can be modified
   * clicking on an existing rule opens a dialog with options to:
-    * edit and save changes
+    * edit field values, and save changes
     * delete

 #### Functionality: